jaison10/jaison10/README.md

 Hi there 👋
 </br>
-I'm Jaison DSouza B, a passionate software engineer and cyber security enthusiast, willing to work in a challenging environment to utilize my skills for the growth of the industry while growing individually.
+I'm Jaison DSouza B, a passionate software engineer and project/man management enthusiast, willing to work in a challenging environment to utilize my skills for the growth of the industry while growing individually.
 <div id="badges">
   <a href="https://www.linkedin.com/in/jaison10">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>